debdistutils/archive.debian.org/README.md

 GIT_LFS_SKIP_SMUDGE=1 git clone https://gitlab.com/debdistutils/archives/debian/archive.debian.org.git
 ```

-Be careful about storage requirements: The git pack to download is
+Be careful about size: The git pack to download is currently about
-currently about 310MB and the unpacked checkout will be around 11GB.
+420MB and the unpacked checkout will be around 13GB.

 # Signature Verification